fkarg/fkarg.github.io/drafts/simulacra.md

 ---
 layout: post
-published: false
-title: Simulacra Level Case Study
+title: Simulacra Levels
-subtitle: or why the perception of Tesla was so bad
+subtitle: subtitle
 tags:
-- thoughts
+- lesswrong
 ---
 Short article description

 So I just read [zvi's post about Simulacra Levels][simulacra].
-It was an eye opening reading for me.
+It really opened my eyes while reading it.
 I knew the concepts intuitively, but had no real labels for them yet.
-So this really helps to think about these things tremendously.

-When thinking about it, something about the way Tesla is being described by both the media and CEOs from other companies fell into place.
+Simply introducing labels for categories and concepts helps a lot to think about them and their more nuanced aspects.

 * TOC
 {:toc}